uwescience/query-workload-analysis/README.md

 ## Run

-You should be able to run `sdss_tools analyze default.ini.local`.
+You should be able to run `qwla --help`.

 ## Trubleshooting